 Our Analysis and Test Results

-The Petzl Selena is very similar to the men's version, the Sama, which won our Editors' Choice award.
+The Petzl Selena is very similar to the men's version, the Sama, which is an award winner.
 While both the men's and women's versions are quite popular and well-made, we know more women who can't get a good fit in this harness versus those who can.
 Petzl keeps updating it to make it suit a women's physique better, but they still use the same waistband as the men's, which is part of the problem.
-Read on to find out why.
-Below you'll see a side-by-side comparison of the new 2018 Selena and the older model.

 Those that do like to wear it around their hips tend to have a shorter rise and a "boxier" figure, i.e., more similar to a man's hipbone structure.
 However, the newer version has a longer rise, and so now there is extra material bunching up on the shorter-rise ladies.
 Long story short, we feel like this harness is just a mish-mash of proportions that don't fit a large segment of the female population.
 We'd love to see Petzl start from scratch and design something for ladies from the ground up the way Camp has, as opposed to just tweaking the men's version over and over.

-We appreciated the extra padding that this model has vs. the older version, but due to the fit issues we just described it wasn't that comfortable for hanging in either.
-Look to the Misty Mountain Silhouette for long-routes with hanging belays, or the Black Diamond Solution for a comfortable sport climbing harness.
+We appreciated the extra padding that this model has vs. the older version, but due to the fit issues, we just described it wasn't that comfortable for hanging in either.

 As a sport climbing harness, the Selena gets the job done fairly well, but it isn't that breathable should you climb a lot in warm weather.
 The back gear loops are small and hard to reach, but you can fit at least six draws on both of the front gear loops, which is usually sufficient.
 The older version of this harness did have ice tool clipper slots, but those are gone now.
 The leg loops are easy to detach in the rear (there is a plastic buckle on each strap), but those buckles are fairly uncomfortable pushing up against your low back when chimneying, something you're not likely to encounter though if you only use it for sport climbing.